timescale

 Artist talks (selection):

-2022: To Whom Belongs the Sea?
-Presentation of The Anthropogenic Coastal Atlas for Sinopale 8, Sinop Biennial Turkey.
+2022: To Whom Belongs the Sea? artist talks, The Anthropogenic Coastal Atlas for Sinopale 8, Sinop Biennial in Turkey; Batumi Urban Agenda in Georgia; Governors Island Climate Hub, New York City

-2021: Narratives of Soils at Community Garden SNV, for seminar Learning with Others: Contemporary Issues in Art and Design Education Piet Zwart Institute, Willem de Kooning Academy Rotterdam.
+2021: Narratives of Soils, artist talk at Community Garden SNV for seminar Learning with Others: Contemporary Issues in Art and Design Education, Piet Zwart Institute – Willem de Kooning Academy Rotterdam.

 2020: Can co-creation of (students of) the arts and sciences enhance public climate-conciousness?
 Seminar at BC3, Basque Center for Climate Change, Bilbao, Spain.